 the MySQL server to read the specified file for configuration

 Apart from making changes to the

-information about server configuration, see
+utility.
+For more information about server configuration, see

 Section 5.1.3, “Server Command Options”.

 MySQL clients and utilities such as the mysql

 server installation directory.
 To configure the client and utility